PagerDuty/developer-docs/docs/app-integration-development/03-Register-an-App.md

 ### Editing your app configuration

 Once you've registered an app, it will appear on your **My Apps** page in Developer Mode.
-Select an app to be taken to it's configuration page where you can edit any of the details you have already entered and add more:
+Select an app to edit any of the details you have already entered and add more:

 * *Optional*: provide an **App Website URL** where users can learn more about the app.
 * *Optional*: upload an **App Icon**, an image file that will display with the app.
 Icons should be sized 50px by 50px.
-Once the image file is input, the image will display to the side and in the **Preview** box.
+Once the image file is uploaded, the image will display to the side and in the **Preview** box.

 ![Screenshot of app preview box](../../assets/images/app-preview-box.png)